sehajdeep-dot/DISCOVER-Cookbook/README.md

 For issues with other elements of the book, first make sure an issue is open and tracking can occur on the issue.
 Then open a [pull request](https://github.com/numfocus/DISCOVER-Cookbook/pulls).

 ### Public Health and Safety Pledge

-To promote the well-being of all participants, we encourage event organizers to include a Public Health and Safety Pledge in their communication materials.
-This pledge may include:
+To help ensure a safe, healthy, and inclusive environment at events, organizers are encouraged to adopt a Health and Safety Pledge.
+This may include:

-- Maintaining proper hygiene at events
+- Promoting hygiene practices
-- Encouraging participants to stay home if unwell
-- Providing accessible sanitization stations
+- Ensuring accessibility for individuals with health conditions
-- Following venue-specific health guidelines
+- Following local health guidelines
-- Supporting an inclusive and safe environment for all attendees

-This pledge helps ensure safety, comfort, and community responsibility during events and gatherings.
+- Encouraging participants to respect each other's well-being

+The goal is to maintain a welcoming, safe, and inclusive event environment for everyone.